 Convocation Ceremony (Smith Memorial Hall)

 The School of Information Sciences will hold Convocation for its graduates on Sunday, May 14, 2017, at 9:30 a.m. at Smith Memorial Hall.
 Cap and gown are not required but strongly encouraged.
+The iSchool's ceremony will be broadcast live online so all students and their family and friends can tune in if they are unable to attend the ceremony in person.

 You must register HERE to participate in the iSchool Convocation ceremony.
 The deadline is Friday, May 5, 2017.
 You do not need tickets for the ceremony, but seating is limited, so plan to arrive early (doors open at 8:15 a.m.).